wultra/react-native-mtoken-sdk/docs/Readme.md

 }
 ```

-### Register for push notification
+### Register for push notifications

-Registering the device for the push notifications about operations that are tied to the current PowerAuth activation.
+Registering the device for the push notifications about operations tied to the current PowerAuth activation.

 > [!TIP]
-> It's recommended to call this method each start ot the app as the token might expire without any prior warning.
+> It's recommended to call this method at each app's start as the token might expire without any prior warning.

 #### Example